 As Wilke said, this assumes a four-year-old is mature enough to make those decisions.
-It also assumes children are good in their heart of hearts and will make wise, moral choices.
+It also assumes children are good in their hearts and will make wise, moral choices.

 I don’t know about Martin’s children, but my children don’t make good choices when left to themselves.
 If they do, it seems like it’s because I’ve drilled a good habit into them.

 Many articles on the internet attack unschooling.
 But, many more defend unschooling from criticism.
 Lorraine Devon Wilke is one of the former parties.
 She wrote the following in an article called The ‘Unschooling’ Movement: Good Parenting or UNparenting?: